SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-properties.md

 Asset properties are the parameters that define an [asset model](#asset-models).
 One or more asset properties are used to define an asset model.
 Asset properties are created in the **Asset properties** page.

-Default properties are available once you login into the tenant.
-See [Default properties](/dtm/default-properties/#characteristics-of-default-properties) to know the list of properties that are available.
+When you open the DTM application, default properties are readily available for use.
+See [Default properties](#default-properties) to view the list of properties available.

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS